College football bowl games coincide with one of the most feverish times for NJ sports betting.

 This year’s edition might be exceptional due to the spread of legal sports betting across the country.
 For people who would like to wager on these traditional clashes, here is a quick guide of the ins and outs of college bowl game betting.

-There are 16 online and 10 land-based sportsbooks in New Jersey.
-Presumably, all of them will have wagering options on various NCAA football bowl games.
+There are several online and land-based sportsbooks in New Jersey.
+Al of them will have wagering options on various NCAA football bowl games.

 New Jersey regulations prohibit wagers on games that either take place in New Jersey or involve New Jersey teams.
 However, there are no scheduled bowls in state.